5 Best International Relations Schools in 2021

 Princeton offers only need-based financial aid.

-Noted alumni: David Petraeus, ralph Nader and Anthony Lake.
+Princeton's some Noted alumni are David Petraeus, Ralph Nader, and Anthony Lake.

 Limited financial aid is available for graduate programs at Stanford.
-Financial aid is available in the form of grants, scholarships, and fellowships, loans, and earnings through teaching, research, etc.
+Financial aid is available in grants, scholarships, fellowships, loans, and earnings through teaching, research, etc.

 Noted alumni: Lillian Rogers, Rachel Quint, and Nathan Keegan